AUfluids/KOSSTSEP/README.md

 4. Specify the following in _turbulentProperties_.

          RASModel kOmegaSSTSEP;

-    (We suggest first running your case with the standard $k-\omega$ SST and then changing the model to kOmegaSSTSEP, to avoid irrelevant errors)
+    (We suggest first running your case with the standard kOmegaSST and then changing the model to kOmegaSSTSEP, to avoid possible errors)

-6. (Optional) 4 different separation equations are obtained (More info inside the paper).
+6. (Optional) 4 different separation equations are obtained (More info inside the published manuscript).
    The model _IV_ is the default setting but you can change it by adding the following subdictionary to _turbulentProperties_.

          separationMode  4; \\optional - default:4 - off:0 | ModelI:1 | ModelII:2 | ModelIII:3 | ModelIV:4

-    If you use 0, the separation factor is deactivated, and the standard $k-\omega$ SST is used.
+    If you use 0, the separation factor is deactivated, and the standard kOmegaSST is used.

-7. (Optional) You can also specify the 5 coefficients ($C_0, C_1, C_2, \lambda_1, \lambda_2$) corresponding to the separation factor in  _turbulentProperties_.
+8. (Optional) You can also specify the 5 coefficients (C_0, C_1, C_2, separationLambda1, separationLambda2) corresponding to the separation factor in  _turbulentProperties_.
    Otherwise, these coefficients are automatically assigned with values corresponding to the model specified by _separationMode_.

            separationLambda1   20;             \\optional